What’s in Our Guides

 How the Disciplines Connect

-All three are linked risk management practices.
-In practice, LPAs verify process control on the line.
-SRM extends that oversight upstream to suppliers.
-Safety inspections cover the workplace itself.
-As a result, together they form one risk framework for QHSE and supply chain leaders.
+All of these disciplines are linked risk management practices.
+Quality work (QMS, CAPA, layered process audits) verifies process control on the line.
+EHS work (EHS software, safety inspections) covers the workplace itself.
+Supply chain work (Supplier Risk Management, CSDDD compliance) extends oversight upstream to suppliers and across the value chain.
+Together they form one risk framework for QHSE and supply chain leaders.

 What is the difference between a safety inspection and a quality audit?